+Item 1: Title Page - Include a title page setting out the title of the technical report, the general location of the mineral project, the name(s) and the professional designation(s) of the authors and the effective date of the technical report.

+Item 2: Table of Contents - Provide a table of contents listing the contents of the technical report, including figures and tables.

+Item 3: Summary - Provide a summary which briefly describes the property, its location, ownership, geology and mineralization, the exploration concept, the status of exploration, development and operations and the author's conclusions and recommendations.

+Item 4: Introduction and Terms of Reference - Include a description of

+(a) the terms of reference;

-- Item 1: Title Page Include a title page setting out the title of the technical report, the general location of the mineral project, the name and professional designation of each qualified person and the effective date of the technical report. - Item 2: Table of Contents Provide a table of contents listing the contents of the technical report, including figures and tables. - Item 3: Summary Provide a summary that briefly describes the property, its location, ownership, geology and mineralization, the exploration concept, the status of exploration, development and operations and the author's conclusions and recommendations. - Item 4: Introduction Include a description of - (a) who the report is prepared for; - (b) the purpose for which the technical report was prepared; - (c) the sources of information and data contained in the technical report or used in its preparation, with citations if applicable; and - (d) the extent of field involvement of each author. - Item 5: Reliance on Other Experts If the author of all or a portion of the technical report has relied on a report, opinion or statement of legal or other experts who are not qualified persons for information concerning legal, environmental, political or other issues and factors relevant to the technical report, the author may include a disclaimer of responsibility in which the author identifies the report, opinion or statement relied upon, the maker of that report, opinion or statement, the extent of reliance and the portions of the technical report to which the disclaimer applies. - Item 6: Property Description and Location To the extent applicable, with respect to each property reported on, describe - (a) the area of the property in hectares or other appropriate units; - (b) the location, reported by an easily recognizable geographic and grid location system; - (c) the claim numbers or equivalent, the claim type, and whether the claims are contiguous; - (d) the nature and extent of the issuer's title to, or interest in, the property including surface rights, the obligations that must be met to retain the property, and the expiration date of claims, licences or other property tenure rights;
+(b) the purpose for which the technical report was prepared;

+(c) the sources of information and data contained in the technical report or used in its preparation, with citations if applicable; and

+(d) the extent of field involvement of the qualified person.

+Item 5: Disclaimer - If the author of all or a portion of the technical report has relied on a report, opinion or statement of legal or other experts who are not qualified persons for information concerning legal, environmental, political or other issues and factors relevant to the technical report, the author may include a disclaimer of responsibility in which the author identifies the report, opinion or statement relied upon, the maker of that report, opinion or statement, the extent of reliance and the portions of the technical report to which the disclaimer applies.

+Item 6: Property Description and Location - To the extent applicable, with respect to each property reported on, describe

+(a) the area of the property in hectares or other appropriate units;

+(b) the location, reported by section, township, range mining division or district, municipality, province, state, country and National Topographic System designation or Universal Transverse Mercator (UTM) system, as applicable, or by latitude and longitude;

+(c) the claim numbers or equivalent, whether they are patented or unpatented, or the applicable characterization in the jurisdiction in which they are situated, and whether the claims are contiguous;

+(d) the nature and extent of the issuer's title to, or interest in, the property including surface rights, the obligations that must be met to retain the property, and the expiration date of claims, licences or other property tenure rights;

-- (e) the survey system used to locate the property boundaries; - (f) the location of all known mineralized zones, mineral resources, mineral reserves and mine workings, existing tailing ponds, waste deposits and important natural features and improvements, relative to the outside property boundaries by showing the same on a map; - (g) to the extent known, the terms of any royalties, back-in rights, payments or other agreements and encumbrances to which the property is subject; - (h) to the extent known, all environmental liabilities to which the property is subject; and - (i) to the extent known, the permits that must be acquired to conduct the work proposed for the property, and if the permits have been obtained.
+(e) whether or not the property has been legally surveyed;

+(f) the location of all known mineralized zones, mineral resources, mineral reserves and mine workings, existing tailing ponds, waste deposits and important natural features and improvements, relative to the outside property boundaries by showing the same on a map;

+(g) to the extent known, the terms of any royalties, back-in rights, payments or other agreements and encumbrances to which the property is subject;

+(h) to the extent known, all environmental liabilities to which the property is subject; and

+(i) to the extent known, the permits that must be acquired to conduct the work proposed for the property, and if the permits have been obtained.